 1. Search and information costs

-They are the costs associated with looking for relevant information and meeting with agents with whom the transaction will take place.
+These are the costs associated with looking for relevant information and meeting with agents with whom the transaction will take place.
 The stock exchange is one such example, as they bring the buyers and sellers of financial assets together.
-The stock broker’s fee is a type of information transaction cost as they provide relevant information to mediate the market.
+The stockbroker’s fee is a type of information transaction cost.

 2. Bargaining costs

-They are the costs related to coming to an agreement that is agreeable to the parties involved and drawing up the contract.
+These are the costs related to coming to an agreement that is agreeable to the parties involved in drawing up a contract.
 Bargaining costs can either be very cheap, such as buying a newspaper, or can be very expensive, such as trading a basketball player from one team to another.

 3. Policing and enforcement costs

-They are the costs associated with making sure that the parties in the contract keep up their word and do not default on the terms of the contract.
-In the real world, people often deviate from the contract, and thus enforcement costs are incurred while governing contracts.
-Lawyer fees is an example of such a cost.
+These are the costs associated with making sure that the parties in the contract keep their word and do not default on the terms of the contract.
+In the real world, people often deviate from the contract, and thus, enforcement costs are incurred while governing contracts.
+Lawyer fees are an example of such a cost.

 Transaction Cost Economics (TCE)

-However, in a real market, companies exist with hierarchies and exercise authority that would allocate resources efficiently.
+However, in a real market, companies exist with hierarchies and exercise authority that allocates resources efficiently.
 Markets, on the other hand, use their bargaining power to allocate resources.
-The TCE theory states that a hierarchy can allocate resources more effectively than a market due to imperfect information and bounded rationality.
+The TCE theory states that a hierarchy can allocate resources more effectively, or efficiently, than a market due to imperfect information and bounded rationality.

 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional CFI resources below will be useful: